rasulkireev/gpw/content/blog/getting-data-to-home-page-django.md

 ---
 title: Getting data to home page with Django
-date: 2019-02-20
+date: 2020-02-20
 published: true
 slug: /django-get-context-data
-icon: ./icons/book.svg
+icon: ./icons/dj.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: Q1p7bh3SHj8
-tags: [django, context, tutorial]
+keywords: [django, context, tutorial]
-category: "Django"
+category: Django
-description: "In this post I show how to use get_context_data().
-You might need it to display "latest posts" on your "home page"."
+description: In this post I show how to use get_context_data().
+You might need it to display 'latest posts' on your 'home page'.
 ---

 When I was first learning Django, I decided to build a personal website first.
 I took [sivers.org](https://sivers.org) as an example.
 I loved its simplicity and directness.